puppetlabs/puppetdb/documentation/configure.markdown

 This controls how often, in minutes, to compact the database.
 The compaction process reclaims space and deletes unnecessary rows.
 If not supplied, the default is every 60 minutes.

+If `gc-interval` is set to 0, all GC processes will be disabled.
+This may be useful, for example, for a read-only PuppetDB instance using a replicated database.
+It should not be used for a PuppetDB instance that will receive any commands.

 ### `node-ttl`